How Many Years of Study Does it Take to Become a Vet in Australia?

 Internship programs typically last for one year, during which you will work under the supervision of experienced veterinarians in a clinical setting.
 Residency programs, on the other hand, are more advanced and can span from two to four years.
 These programs involve focusing on a particular specialty and conducting research in that field.

-Related Article: Where to Study Music in Australia
+Related Article: Why Study in Geelong, Australia?

 Licensing and Registration